 How To Become an Accounting Director

-Accounting Director is a role that should be on any Accounting Manager’s career path.
-It is a senior leadership team member, and the incumbent has a lot of clout and influence over the finance organisation in any company.
+Accounting Director is a role that should be on any accounting manager’s career path.
+It is a senior leadership team member, and the incumbent has significant influence over the finance organisation in any company.

-As in any leadership position, achieving the role requires hard and soft skills, relevant experience, and, most importantly, accounting certifications.
+As in any leadership role, you need both hard and soft skills, as well as relevant experience.
+Most importantly, you need accounting certifications.

 Photo by Carlos Muza on Unsplash